JumpstartLab/sphero-dome/README.md

 ## Music Sphero

-The music sphero command example allows you to write and save commands to a file and have sphero execute those commands.
-Sphero will automatically execute the commands written into the `midi.rb` file whenver they are saved.
+The music sphero command example allows you to write and save commands to a file.
+Midi commands and commands to sphero will be executed every time a new midi key has been pressed.
+Changes to the `midi.rb` file will automatically be incorporated everytime the file is saved.

 ### Run